Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff

 There was little evidence of that on Capitol Hill, where lawmakers from both parties traded barbs and blamed the shutdown on the other side's inflexibility.
 Congressional leaders of both parties have been invited to the White House for further talks on Wednesday.

-Trump's prime-time address from the Oval Office on Tuesday appeared to have little effect on the terms of the debate.
+Trump's prime-time address from the Oval Office on Tuesday appeared to have done little to change the terms of the debate.

 Senate Minority Leader Chuck Schumer, D-N.Y., dismissed the speech as "little more than a rehash of spurious arguments and misleading statistics that the president has been using for weeks."